ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/docs/features/restricted-editing.md

 	.catch( ... );
 ```

-Note, that typing and text deletion is inherently allowed.
+**Note**: Typing and deleting text is always possible in restricted editing regions.
 For more information check {@link module:restricted-editing/restrictededitingmode~RestrictedEditingModeConfig} documentation.

 ## Installation